 The first section of this course will focus on your keyboarding skills.
-Lessons will be assigned for the purpose of increasing speed and accuracy for keyboarding skills.
-In the second section this course will provide you with a basic foundation in computer terminology and software applications such as documents, spreadsheets, presentations, and databases.
+Lessons will be assigned to increase speed and accuracy for keyboarding skills.
+In the second section, this course will provide you with a basic foundation in computer terminology and software applications such as documents, spreadsheets, presentations, and databases.
 The instructional activities will provide an understanding of computer and internet usage, as well as the responsibilities of the Christian user.
 Students will acquire skills that will enhance their employability through practice projects and research projects.